xbst/Nevermore-PCB/Docs/SM.md

 <details>
   <summary>For CAN Bus Communication WITH Katapult</summary>

-  1. Install/Build Katapult using the [instructions](https://github.com/Arksine/katapult) on its repo.
-Use these settings to build Katapult:
+  1. Install [Katapult](https://github.com/Arksine/katapult). `cd ~ && git clone https://github.com/Arksine/katapult`
+  2. Go to the Katapult directory. `cd katapult`
+  3. Choose the options for the build. `make menuconfig` Use the following options:

   ```
     Micro-controller Architecture (STMicroelectronics STM32)  --->